Sunport15/LangChain-HuggingFace/README.md

-Here's an improved version with detailed steps, proper markdown formatting, and clear instructions:

----

 # Langchain-Transformers-Python

 This guide walks you through setting up a Python environment, installing dependencies, configuring GPU usage, and running a transformer model with LangChain.